 The liability for current group income protection claims in payment is the discounted value of future claim payments, with any benefit escalation explicitly allowed for.
-In addition, claim expenses are valued explicitly for all contracts where the policyholder is currently claiming a benefit.
+In addition, claim expenses are valued explicitly for all group income protection contracts.

 Ring fenced funds ("RFFs")